Monte Carlo integration of non-differentiable functions on $[0,1]^\iota$, $\iota=1,\dots,d$, using a single determinantal point pattern defined on $[0,1]^d$: Numerical integration with Dirichlet kernel

 in distribution. \end{corollary}

-The asymptotic constant $\sigma^2(f_I)$ can still be consistently estimated by \eqref{eq:est_asymp_const}.
+The asymptotic constant $\sigma^2(f_I)$ can still be {approximated} by \eqref{eq:est_asymp_const}.
 The proof of this result is a straightforward consequence of Theorem~\ref{thm:asymp_Iest}.
 Another approach using the fact that $\XX_I$ is distributed as an $\alpha$-DPP is proposed in Appendix~\ref{sec:appendix}.

+{To rephrase Corollary~\ref{thm:asymp_IestProj}, we can estimate $\mu(f_I)$ for any $\iota$-dimensional function $f_I$ with the rate of convergence $\sqrt{N^{1+1/d}}$ (if $f_I \in \mathcal H^s(B_I)$ with $s>1/2$), which corresponds to the rate of convergence from the dimension where the points were generated.
+This is the price to pay to be able to estimate any function in any dimension.
+Of course, if one knows beforehand that we would like to estimate only, say one-dimensional integrals, one could use the decomposition $N=N\times 1\times \dots\times 1$ for the set $E_N$ of eigenvalues, see~\eqref{eq:EN}.
+Using such a DPP (in dimension $d>1$), we claim that any one-dimensional integral could be estimated with a rate of convergence $\sqrt{N^2}$ which would be a gain with respect to $\sqrt{N^{1+1/d}}$.
+However, the resulting DPP would be catastrophic to estimate $\mu(f_I)$ for any $I$ such that $\iota>1$.}